 And that’s not all — they even have regular game-based initiatives (e.g. McDonald’s monopoly) and routinely launch mini-products as part of their saver menu.
 These all have great product marketing campaigns that involve TV, media, and billboards — ensuring people encounter them when on the go.

-How to increase the impact of your product and market growth
+How to increase the impact of a product and create market growth

 Incorporate feedback at every stage

-As there are a lot of moving parts across a lot of different teams, you’ll be constantly communicating with them, from ideation to product creation and testing.
-The feedback you get from each team should be incorporated to ensure your product marketing activities are the best they can be.
+As there are a lot of moving parts across a lot of different teams, the product marketer will be constantly communicating with them, from ideation to product creation and testing.
+The feedback they get from each team should be incorporated to ensure the product marketing activities are the best they can be.

-For example, your customer success team will no doubt have information on whether or not your products are a hit with customers.
-They would have direct insight into what customers are feeling and experiencing, as well as what you and your marketing teams could do next.
+For example, the customer success team will no doubt have information on whether or not the products are a hit with customers.
+They would have direct insight into what customers are feeling and experiencing, as well as what the product marketer and your marketing teams could do next.

 Create a go-to-market vision

-To help you keep focus, you may want to create a go-to-market vision as part of your go-to-market strategy.
-This gives you a clear goal to communicate to stakeholders involved in the product marketing launch, as well as show them how you’ll measure progress.
-There are three parts to your go-to-market vision:
+To help keep focus, the product marketing manager may want to create a go-to-market vision as part of the strategy.
+This establishes a clear goal to communicate to stakeholders involved in the product marketing launch, as well as show them how the product marketing team will measure progress.
+There are three parts to the go-to-market vision:

 - A problem statement: This discussed the problem within the market.